Connections-Business-Directory/Connections/README.md

 * OTHER: Begin work on modern settings API.
 * DEV: phpDoc correction.
 * DEV: Fix code alignment/flow.

-= 8.29 11/02/2018 =
-* NEW: Display the road map/satellite map options when displaying the Google Maps tiles.
-* NEW: Add support for the map layer control to the Connections Maps API.
-* NEW: Update the `[cm-mapblock]` shortcode to support the map layer control to toggle the display of layer groups.
-Display the road map/satellite map options when displaying the Google Maps tiles.
-* NEW: Add "Get Directions" button to map pin popup which opens a Google Maps Direction page.

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)